Creative New Zealand is a Crown entity governed by the Arts Council of New Zealand Toi Aotearoa Act which took effect from 1 May 2014.

 Suzanne Ellison (Kati Huirapa Runaka ki Puketeraki) of Otago is an iwi manager and researcher for arts and cultural heritage projects.
 She provides information, research, networks and management skills for a range of arts and culturally based projects and has a particular knowledge of Kai Tahu/Te Wai Pounamu networks.
 Suzanne chairs the Ngai Tahu Fund.
 She was a senior manager with Ngai Tahu Development Corporation for more than 10 years.
 In 2008, she completed two terms as a board member of Te Waka Toi, the Māori Arts Board of Creative New Zealand.

 Rose Evans (Te Atiawa) of Auckland is a heritage professional with 20 years’ experience with major museums, galleries, private collectors and corporate clients, including Auckland Council and the Historic Places Trust.
 She is actively involved in the conservation profession and the broader cultural heritage industry in New Zealand and internationally.
 In 2001 she received a Getty Scholarship and in 2009 was awarded a Churchill Fellowship.
-She is a former trustee of Te Māori Manaaki Taonga Trust and is a current board member of the Michael King Writers’ Centre.
+She is a former trustee of Te Māori Manaaki Taonga Trust and a former board member of the Michael King Writers’ Centre.